 A large portion of an oncology nurse's job is educating cancer patients about treatment options, procedures and particularities of the disease, which requires that she constantly educate herself and keep up with new treatment methods.
 Oncology nurses must be prepared to work with patients who have been diagnosed with life-threatening conditions.
 The occupation requires emotional stability to help patients and their families work through the treatment process and cope with death if treatment fails.

 Job Outlook and Salary Information

 The occupational outlook for registered nurses is promising.
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), registered nurses are predicted to see a job growth rate of 16% from 2014-2024, which is faster than average for all careers.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), registered nurses are predicted to see a job growth rate of 12% from 2018-2028, which is much faster than average for all careers.
 An aging workforce combined with an aging population may contribute to this growth.

 Education and Licensing Information